Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Discussion and Outlook

-Beyond the threshold, the static $X^{2}_{\rm RMT}$ signatures based on eigenvector statistics (Fig.~\ref{Fig:5_chiSquareForAll}) demonstrate that, once the system is large enough, the Trotter step unitary shows strong quantitative agreement with RMT distributions, providing conclusive and quantitatively rigorous evidence that the Trotterised dynamics very rapidly become quantum chaotic beyond the threshold.
+Beyond the threshold, our new model-agnostic, objective, static $\XsqRMT$ signatures based on eigenvector statistics (Fig.~\ref{Fig:6_chiSquareForAll}) demonstrate that, once the system is large enough, the Trotter step unitary shows quantitatively rigorous agreement with RMT distributions.
+This provides robust, statistically rigorous evidence that the Trotterised dynamics become quantum chaotic beyond the threshold.
 And since we chose target systems and parameters corresponding to integrable dynamics, we know that it is not the target dynamics ($H_M$ in Eq.~\eqref{Eq:HamiltonianErrors}), but the increasingly dominant Trotter errors that give rise to the observed quantum chaos.
-But if the Trotter step unitary becomes a \emph{completely random matrix}, the rather intuitive picture of the Trotterised DQS as an approximate simulation of some underlying target model breaks down entirely.
-These results suggest we can make a direct connection between the onset of digitisation-induced quantum chaotic behaviour in DQS and the empirical breakdown in meaningful simulation performance.
-While we do not make any rigorous connection between this threshold and the formal radius of convergence in the corresponding Floquet-Magnus expansion, it seems reasonable to identify the quantum chaotic threshold as an \emph{emergent} radius of convergence for simulation performance.
+But if the Trotter step unitary becomes a \emph{completely random matrix}, the intuition of Trotterised DQS as approximate simulation of one particular target model breaks down entirely, since its behaviour (across some finite region in step size) is no more consistent with one model than any other (subject to underlying symmetries).
+This combination of results shows how we can make a direct connection between the onset of digitisation-induced quantum chaotic behaviour in DQS and the empirical breakdown in meaningful simulation performance.
+And while we do not make any rigorous connection between this threshold and the formal radius of convergence in the corresponding Floquet-Magnus expansion, we nevertheless identify the quantum chaotic threshold as an \emph{emergent} radius of convergence for simulation performance.

-As a note, we wish to emphasise at this point the importance of introducing the $X^{2}_{\rm RMT}$ goodness-of-fit test statistic as an objective, quantitative measure of similarity of the Trotter step unitary with an appropriate random unitary matrix.
-As discussed in Sec.~\ref{Sec:QChaosOnset} and illustrated in Fig.~\ref{Fig:4_A2AIsingEigenVecHistograms}, the visual comparisons usually applied to determine agreement with RMT are completely inadequate to reliably and accurately identify whether genuine agreement is present.